scaleway/serverless-examples/containers/grpc-http2-go/README.md

 # gRPC HTTP2 Server in Go using CLI

-Example that demonstrates the deployment of a gRPC service on Scaleway Serverless Containers.
+This example demonstrates the deployment of a gRPC service on Scaleway Serverless Containers.

-For this example we will use the CLI to deploy the container but you can use [other methods](https://www.scaleway.com/en/docs/serverless/containers/reference-content/deploy-container/).
+For this example, we will use the CLI to deploy the container, but you can use [other methods](https://www.scaleway.com/en/docs/serverless/containers/reference-content/deploy-container/).
-You can also use the CLI directly from Scaleway console, it saves you operations of setting up your credentials.
+You can also use the CLI directly from Scaleway console without having to use your credentials.

-## Container settings

-To deploy a Serverless Container that uses the gRPC protocol it's important to enable http2 setting (named `h2c` in the API).

 ## Workflow